 Northwestern is intentional about serving the academic and spiritual needs of all students regardless of origin.
 An international student who desires to attend the university in the U.S.A. without maintaining residency or citizenship can do so with an F-1 visa.
 Due to the extensive process required to become an international student, we recommend you contact us today!

 We want to ensure you have a smooth transition with your international relocation.
 The process may take about a year to complete so having a knowledgeable guide can help alleviate stress.
 In addition to Northwestern, other entities you’ll be working with include various financial institutions, your country’s embassy, and the Department of Immigration and Naturalization Services.
-We encourage you to start the process early and to complete Step 1 as soon as possible.

 Generally, an F-1 Visa accommodates people who are: not U.S. citizens, not legal permanent residents or refugees, or dual citizens who completed their secondary schooling abroad.
 You are considered an international student if you decide to study under a non-immigrant visa status.